openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/corpusStriatum
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Corpus striatum' is a regional part of brain.
-It is part of the basal ganglion.
+   :definition: Is a regional part of brain.
+Is part of the basal ganglion. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000369) ('is_a' and 'relationship')]
-   :description: The corpus striatum (striated body) is a compound structure consisting of the caudate nucleus and the lentiform nucleus, which consists of the putamen and the globus pallidus[WP].
+   :description: The corpus striatum (striated body) is a compound structure consisting of the caudate nucleus and the lentiform nucleus, which consists of the putamen and the globus pallidus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000369)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0729722
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0000369#corpus-striatum
    :name: corpus striatum